 Gum Recession

-Gum recession can expose the edges of your veneers, leading to an unsightly appearance and potential discomfort.
-If you notice your gums receding, it’s essential to consult with your dentist.
-They can assess the cause of the recession and determine if your veneers need to be replaced.
+Gum recession can expose the edges of your veneers, leading to an unsightly appearance.
+If you observe receding gums, it’s crucial to consult your dentist for an assessment.

 Discomfort or Pain